In the words of Martin Luther King Jr., “Of all forms of inequality, injustice in healthcare is the most shocking and inhumane.”

-When patients wake up and demand authentic care, and physicians gain the courage to speak their truth, transformation will be the inevitable outcome.
+When patients wake up and demand authentic care, and physicians gain the courage to speak their truth, the transformation will be the inevitable outcome.

-“Health care needs to be examined from the inside out, from the top down and the bottom up.
+“Health care needs to be examined from the inside out, from the top-down and the bottom up.
 There must not be any stone left unturned.
 When physicians analyze the current system in ways in which they were trained to analyze the body, they will be able to identify the pathology that keeps it sick.
 They will have to reach deep inside and stand in the face of criticism and rejection, with courage and heart to transform their system that has lost its soul.”

 ~Becoming Real, 2011, by Rose Kumar M.D.

-Health care is in crises.
+Health care is in crisis.
 In Southeast Wisconsin, both patients and physicians are struggling to make sense of the lack of consciousness that has taken over the health care system.
 Morale is at an all-time low.

-I implore you all to awaken to what the reality of today’s health care system.
+I implore you all to awaken to the reality of today’s health care system.
 Nothing can transform without holding the light to it, including the shadow.
 It is the only way to transform this system into one that actually serves the mission of its vocation.
-When a critical mass of conscious consumer’s expects real care, the system will be forced to deliver what is expected.
+When a critical mass of conscious consumers expects real care, the system will be forced to deliver what is expected.

 I believe this is the only hope we have to transform health care.
 This is also how it will ultimately recover its soul.